WELCOME TO DIANA REY'S SCHOOL OF MUSIC & PERFORMANCE

 A kind, gentle, patient teacher is just what you need to learn anything.
 Perfect for welcoming anyone into the amazing world of music.
 Highly recommended.

 Guitar is most rewarding for students who aim to play as much as possible in order to build up proper calluses and finger stretching/dexterity.
 Students will learn the fretboard, scales and chords, muscle strengthening exercises, chord progressions, strumming patterns, soloing, performance skills, and a repertoire of songs.

 Every person's voice is a unique expression of who they are.
-Strengthening and drawing out the natural beauty that's already within while teaching proper technique to sustain a lifelong, healthy singing voice for life.
+We will focus on strengthening and drawing out the natural beauty that's already within while teaching proper technique to sustain a healthy singing voice for life.
 Diana teaches singers to vocalize in a style called Contemporary Commercial Music (CCM) which includes many genres, including blues, gospel, jazz, musical theatre, rock, and pop.

 Students will receive vocal instruction leading to full knowledge and control of the voice as an instrument.
 Students will learn proper alignment, breathing technique, pitch-matching, range stretching and mastery, sight-reading, solfege, performance skills, and build a repertoire of songs suited for their voice and the style of music they wish to sing.